webrtc/webrtc-org/contributing/index.md

   3. If you're not signed in, click the Sign In button in the top right and sign in with your email.

+  4. Fill out the bug entry properly.
+Please specify the issue tracker prefix and the issue number, separated by a colon, e.g. webrtc:123 or chromium:12345.
+If you do not have an issue tracker prefix and an issue number just add `None`.

-  4. Click Start Review and add a reviewer.
+  5. Click Start Review and add a reviewer.
 See [Getting your CL Reviewed](#getting-your-cl-reviewed) for how to choose reviewers.

-  5. Address any reviewer feedback:
+  6. Address any reviewer feedback:
      ~~~~~ bash
      # Make changes, build locally, run tests locally
      git commit -am "Fixed X and Y"
      git cl upload
      ~~~~~

-  6. Once the reviewer LGTMs (approves) the patch, ask them to put it into the commit queue.
+  7. Once the reviewer LGTMs (approves) the patch, ask them to put it into the commit queue.

 **NOTICE:** On Windows, you'll need to run the above in a Git bash shell in order